ohpyupi/study.security-plus/drp-and-business-continuity.md

 * Hot site
   * Costly
   * Immediately available, and constantly synchronizes data from the primary center
+  * Set up and ready to go -> easy to test

 ### Recovery Plans
 * DRP (Disaster Recovery Plan)